theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

 You may get asked if you would like to continue because the authenticity of your server cannot be established.
 Type `yes` and hit enter.

- You may get the following error if on a Mac:
+ You may also get the following error:

     @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
     @         WARNING: UNPROTECTED PRIVATE KEY FILE!          @